 Several different types of conformance may be claimed.
 Every claim of conformance shall include a minimum claim of conformance.
-In addition, conformance may be claimed for zero or more incremental parts, for zero or more optional features and for zero or more packages.
+In addition, conformance may be claimed for zero or more incremental parts and for zero or more optional features.

 8.1 Minimum conformance